 \section{Abstract}

-We present the discovery of extreme nitrogen enrichment by Wolf Rayet nitrogen stars (WN) in the metal-poor ($\sim10\%Z_\odot$), lensed, compact ($R_{\rm eff}\sim20$ pc) galaxy RXCJ2248 at $z=6.1$, revealed by unprecedentedly deep JWST/NIRSpec medium-resolution spectroscopy from the GLIMPSE-D Survey.
-The exquisite S/N reveals multiple high-ionization nebular lines and broad Balmer and [\ion{O}{3}] components (FWHM$\sim700-3000$ km s$^{-1}$).
-We detect broadened \ion{He}{2} \W1640 and \W4687 (FWHM$\sim\HeIIv$ km s$^{-1}$) and strong \ion{N}{3}] \W4642 emission consistent with a population of WN stars, making RXCJ2248 the most distant galaxy with confirmed WR features to date.
-We measure the multi-phase nebular density across five ions, the direct-method metallicity ($12+\log(\rm O/H)=\loh\pm\lohe$), and a non-uniform elemental enrichment pattern of extreme N/O enhancement ($\log(\rm N/O)=\lnoave\pm\lnoavee$ from N$^+$, N$^{+2}$, and N$^{+3}$) and suppressed C/O relative to empirical C/N trends.
-We show that this abundance pattern can be explained by enrichment from a dual-burst with a low WC/WN ratio, as expected at low metallicities.
+We present the discovery of extreme nitrogen enrichment by Wolf Rayet nitrogen (WN) stars in the metal-poor ($\sim10\%Z_\odot$), lensed, compact ($R_{\rm eff}\sim20$ pc) galaxy RXCJ2248 at $z=6.1$, revealed by unprecedentedly deep JWST/NIRSpec medium-resolution spectroscopy from the GLIMPSE-D Survey.
+The exquisite signal-to-noise ratio reveals multiple high-ionization nebular lines and broad Balmer and [\ion{O}{3}] components (FWHM$\sim700-3000$ km s$^{-1}$).
+We detect broadened \ion{He}{2} \W1640 and \W4687 (FWHM$\sim\HeIIv$ km s$^{-1}$) and strong \ion{N}{3} \W4642 emission consistent with a population of WN stars, making RXCJ2248 the most distant galaxy with confirmed WR features to date.
+We measure the multiphase nebular density across five ions, the direct-method metallicity ($12+\log(\rm O/H)=\loh\pm\lohe$), and a nonuniform elemental enrichment pattern of extreme N/O enhancement ($\log(\rm N/O)=\lnoave\pm\lnoavee$ from N$^+$, N$^{+2}$, and N$^{+3}$) but suppressed C/O relative to empirical C/N trends.
+We show that this abundance pattern can be explained by enrichment from a dual-burst with a low WR carbon/WN ratio, as expected at low metallicities.
 Crucially, these signatures can only arise during a brief, rare evolutionary window shortly after a burst ($\sim3-6$ Myr), when WN stars dominate chemical feedback but before dilution by later yields (e.g., supernovae).
 The observed frequency of strong N emitters at high$-z$ implies a $\sim50$ Myr burst duty cycle, suggesting that N/O outliers may represent a brief but ubiquitous phase in the evolution of highly star-forming early galaxies.
-The detection in RXCJ2248, therefore, provides the first direct evidence of WN-driven chemical enrichment in the early Universe and a novel timing argument for the bursty star formation cycles that shaped galaxies at cosmic dawn.
+The WN detection in RXCJ2248, therefore, provides the first direct evidence of WR-driven nitrogen enrichment in the first billion years of the Universe and a novel timing argument for the bursty star formation cycles that shaped galaxies at cosmic dawn.

 \keywords{Chemical abundances (224), H II regions (694), Interstellar medium (847), Interstellar line emission (844), High-redshift galaxies (734), Star-forming galaxies (1560), Galaxy chemical evolution (580)}